hm-lang/core/proposals/README.md

 argument, if changed inside the function block, will have no effect on the things outside the function block.
 Inside the function block, pass-by-value arguments are mutable, and can be reassigned or modified as desired.
+Similar to Rust, variables that can be easily copied implement a `::copy(): me` method, while variables that may require large allocations should only implement `;;renew(Other Me): null` (essentially a C++ copy constructor).
+This is done by default for most hm-lang classes.

 Functions can also be defined with writeable or readonly reference arguments, e.g., via `MutableArgument; typeOfTheWriteable` and `ReadonlyArgument: typeOfTheReadonly` in the